-There are many different options in bachelor's degree programs.
-You might consider a Bachelor of Science in Emergency Medical Care, which may require you to already have experience in the field or hold an EMT-B or paramedic certification.
+Baccalaureate degree options for emergency medical care professionals include a Bachelor of Science in Emergency Medical Care, which may require you to already have experience in the field or hold an EMT-B or paramedic certification.
 Another option is a Bachelor of Science in Emergency Medical Management.
 This degree is not designed to train you to work as an emergency medical professional.
-Instead, it is for those wishing to work in areas like management and teaching.
+Instead, it is for EMTs wishing to work in areas like management and teaching.

 Bachelor of Science in Emergency Medical Care

 Bachelor of Science in Emergency Medical Care degrees generally take four years to complete, though applicants who already hold EMT or paramedic certification may be eligible for credit transfers or reductions in course requirements.
-The first two years usually consist of liberal arts education as well as EMT-B certification training in skills and subjects such as:
+Students take liberal arts courses as well as EMT-B certification training in skills and subjects including EMS research and analysis, hazmat handling, pharmacology and extrication.
+Other subjects include:

 - Pediatric neonatal intensive care